 Synopsis: Follows the lives of eight very different couples in dealing with their love lives in various loosely interrelated tales all set during a frantic month before Christmas in London, England.
 (From IMDb)

-What I Like: This is one of my boyfriend’s favorite romantic comedies.
-I think it is okay, I am not a hug fan of anthology style films.
+What I Like: This is one of my (now) ex-boyfriend’s favorite romantic comedies.
+I think it is okay, I am not a huge fan of anthology style films.
 However, the movie does a credible job showcasing how everyone has a different perception of love.
 After all, love is not a one-size fits all kind of concept.
 There is romantic love, platonic love, sibling love, love of self (narcissism), love between parents and children, one-sided love, and so on.
 The emotion can take on many different variations and intensities.
 What I enjoyed the most about Love, Actually is that is managed to capture several different form of love and broken hearts.
 Several of the vignettes are uplifting and the others are sad.
 But, then again, life is not all roses and unicorns.
 So the film does a solid job capturing both the upsides and downsides of love in the modern day.